facebookresearch/habitat-challenge/README.md

 1. **Test Standard phase**: consists of episodes with RGBD modality.
 Each team is allowed maximum of 10 submission per day for this phase, but again, please use them judiciously.
 Don't overfit to the test set.
 The purpose of this phase is to serve as a public leaderboard establishing the state of the art.
 1. **Test Challenge phase**: consists of episodes with RGBD modality.
 This split will be used to decide challenge winners on the RGB track.
 Each team is allowed total of 5 submissions until the end of challenge submission phase.
 Results on this split will not be made public until the announcement of final results at the [Embodied AI workshop at CVPR](https://embodied-ai.org/).

 Note: Your agent will be evaluated on 1000-2000 episodes and will have a total available time of 30 mins to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
-If you face any issues or have questions you can ask them on the [habitat-challenge forum](https://evalai-forum.cloudcv.org/c/habitat-challenge-2020).
+If you face any issues or have questions you can ask them on the habitat-challenge forum (coming soon).

-## Citing Habitat
+## Citing Habitat Challenge 2020
-Please cite the following paper for details about the 2019 challenge:
+Please cite the following paper for details about the 2020 PointNav challenge:

 ```
-@inproceedings{habitat19iccv,
+@inproceedings{habitat2020sim2real,
-  title     =     {Habitat: {A} {P}latform for {E}mbodied {AI} {R}esearch},
+  title     =     {Are We Making Real Progress in Simulated Environments?
+Measuring the Sim2Real Gap in Embodied Visual Navigation},
-  author    =     {Manolis Savva and Abhishek Kadian and Oleksandr Maksymets and Yili Zhao and Erik Wijmans and Bhavana Jain and Julian Straub and Jia Liu and Vladlen Koltun and Jitendra Malik and Devi Parikh and Dhruv Batra},
+  author    =     {Abhishek Kadian, Joanne Truong, Aaron Gokaslan, Alexander Clegg, Erik Wijmans, Stefan Lee, Manolis Savva, Sonia Chernova, Dhruv Batra},
-  booktitle =     {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+  booktitle =     {arXiv:1912.06321},
   year      =     {2019}
 }
 ```